 The first area want to provide students with theoretical basis on the contemporary cultural sector and its historical roots, both nationally and internationally.
 In particular, they receive in this section a solid preparation on Contemporary Arts and Critics, followed by an in-depth analysis of the Arts system and the Art Market, including meeting with the main operators acting there.

 Moreover, a specific attention will be dedicated in this prospective to the 57th International Art Exhibition organized by Venice Biennale, experienced in an exclusive way.

 AREA 2_KEY ELEMENTS OF CULTURAL PROJECT MANAGEMENT

-The second unit "KEY ELEMENTS OF CULTURAL ECONOMICS AND PROJECT MANAGEMENT" is designed to enable students to approach the operational tools in order to turn their project ideas into job opportunities.
-The methodology starts from an economic and creative approach, based on the fundamentals of the Economy of Culture, Business Planning, Project Cycle Management, Marketing, Crowd Founding, and initiatives of active involvement, and then engage students in developing a specific focus on how to create a start-up or cultural activity in the sector.
+The second area is designed to provide operational tools with which students can transform the knowledge gained in employment opportunities.
+The methodology followed starting from an economical and creative approach, providing them with fundamentals of Cultural Economics, Business Planning, Project Cycle Management, Marketing, Crowd Founding and Engagement actions, followed by specific focus on how to create a cultural start-up or business activity in the sector.

 AREA 3_CULTURAL SECTORS